markhilton/firebase-vuetify-auth/README.md

 export default router
 ```

+This will trigger `FirebaseAuthGuard` to be executed before entering `/protected` route, which will validate if the user
+is currently authenticated or not.
+If yes, the guard middleware will proceed to display requested view.
+If not, then guard middeware
+will redirect the route to "Login" view, which has implemented `AuthenticationGuard` component and render the login use authentication page.

 ### Thats it!

 After following implementation instruction requests to protected views, should render a login / registration view, unless user is already logged into the application.